shotover/shotover-proxy/docs/examples/redis-clustering.md

 Aug 17 12:11:42.878  INFO shotover_proxy::server: accepting inbound connections
 ```

-Currently the RedisSinkCluster transform, needs to be able to connect to the redis cluster when it starts up.
-If it cannot, shotover proxy will exit with a panic, indicating it couldn't connect to the contact points.
+Currently the RedisSinkCluster transform, needs to be able to connect to the Redis cluster when it starts up.
+If it cannot, Shotover Proxy will exit with a panic, indicating it couldn't connect to the contact points.

 Note: Currently `shotover-proxy` cannot daemonize itself.
 So you may wish to use a service supervisor to do this for you or you can simply run this in a different terminal session in development/testing scenarios :)

 ## Testing

-With shotover proxy now up and running, we can test out our client application.
+With Shotover Proxy now up and running, we can test out our client application.
 Let's start it up!

 ```console
 redis-benchmark -t set,get